 - Scary Black Man: His implacable nature and fierce disposition are such that in the Ryloth campaign, Dooku orders Wat Tambor and his army to retreat rather than face Windu.
 He's also able to scare off a Frangawl cultist just by looking at him after taking out the rest of his allies.

 - Shatterpoint Tap: His unique ability is being able to see the shatterpoints of things in the Force.
-He has only been seen using it once in order to break the windshield of a broken-down Republic walker and rescue an unconscious clone trooper.
+He has only been seen using it once to break the windshield of a broken-down Republic walker and rescue an unconscious clone trooper.

 - Shoot the Dog: He views killing Palpatine instead of arresting him as this, given that the Sith Lord was too dangerous to keep alive and that he could manipulate the senate at a trial.
 Anakin disagreed.